finos/community/meetups/README.md

 # FINOS Community Meetups

 The following are details of all FINOS and FINOS Member / Partner meetups open to the FINOS and wider open source community to join.
+Please reach out to help@finos.org if you'd like to organize or present at a FINOS meetup.

 ## Presenting at a FINOS meetup
 Organiser details are also provided for FINOS projects and special interest groups wanting to join, present or demo to any FINOS meetup community.